perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 - Activate the environment and run the related Python scripts

 # Releases
+- v1.1 on 7/25/2024 - modifications :
+  * Morphometry indicators moved to STEP 1
+  * Residential building classification now performed before floor classification (STEP 2)
+  * Floor estimation only for residential buildings (STEP 3)
+  * Map of population potential per node for a given catchment area added in STEP 4

-- V1.0 on 7/24/2024 - First version of the four-step procedure.
-Automated PDF report for STEP 1.
+- v1.0 on 7/24/2024 - First version of the four-step procedure.

 # Project sections